 Cai Rang Floating Market is the most famous and biggest floating market in the Mekong Delta.
-The market is unique culture of local people living along this mighty river, instead of shopping in the town, they shop, barter… on the river that is more convenient to access by waterways.
+The market is unique culture of local people living along this mighty river.
+Instead of shopping in the town, they shop and barter on the river that is more convenient to access by waterways.

 Table of Contents

 - 1. History of Cai Rang Floating Market

 - 4. What to see at Cai Rang Floating Market?

 - 5. How to get to Cai Rang Floating Market?